With the rise of data analytics, we are developing ontologies for data fusion and reasoning

 Meanwhile, data complexity increases exponentially as systems become more complex and the number of engineering models increases to cover more aspects of systems engineering processes, including requirements, architecture, independent verification and validation, and sustainment.
 And, over a system’s life cycle, the models and their data evolve as the system goes into operations and sustainment.

-Engineers and logisticians need to track decisions made on a system by the varied domains and disciplines in the ecosystem—with each creating information in its own language and jargon.
+Engineers and logisticians need to track decisions made on a system by the varied domains and disciplines in the ecosystem, with each creating information in its own language and jargon.
 This presents challenges to understanding system impacts and limiting the complexity of information.

 Ontology development in systems engineering will improve how data generated by different domains and disciplines is organized.
-The use of ontologies will improve data shareability and aid discovery of system component relationships from data.
+The use of ontologies will improve data shareability and aid the discovery of system component relationships from data.

 Leveraging ontologies, semantic tools can perform advanced categorization and processing of data produced across the systems engineering ecosystem.
 A semantic broker arranges data for processing to a common language and set of rules.
 It exposes that data for use by any other tool in the ecosystem according to those rules.

 A semantic broker not only can assemble data from varied information systems in a more central fashion but also provides domain and discipline traceability and intelligent analysis through different rule sets.